juzt3/RetroPie-Setup/README.md

 General Usage
 -------------
+I'm creating this fork becose i want to add naomi and atomiswave support

 Shell script to setup the Raspberry Pi, Vero4K, ODroid-C1 or a PC running Ubuntu with many emulators and games, using EmulationStation as the graphical front end.
 Bootable pre-made images for the Raspberry Pi are available for those that want a ready to go system, downloadable from the releases section of GitHub or via our website at https://retropie.org.uk